Email: [email protected]

 My poems and humor writing have been featured in readings and published in journals including sPARKLE & bLINK and The East Bay Review.
 I taught a seminar in February 2016 on how to write a love poem.

 So, how did this all happen?
 I went from a disillusioned office worker to a prolific and fulfilled freelance writer with a six-figure income in less than a year starting solely with cold pitches and submissions.
 Since I want to help others make this career transition or improve the careers they already have, I offer several forms of consulting.
 I will give feedback on pitches and submissions, help you place them with appropriate publications, share editors' contact information, give advice on promoting your content and managing your online presence, and edit work for current or aspiring writers.
-You can contact me at [email protected] for more information.
+You can contact me at [email protected] for more information and pricing.

 A note for PR people: I welcome pitches, but please familiarize yourself with my writing.
 No body-shaming products, heteronormative advice, or gender stereotypes, please.
 I look for: